Satellite-system/Portfolio/README.md

 There are many great ReadME templates available on GitHub, however, I struggled to find any ReadME generators.
 Throughout my open source project contributions, I've had to spend numerous hours editing README files which I could've spent developing instead.
 This paired with me often forgetting to change links, titles and sections made me look for a README generator.

-Whilst alternative options existed, I struggled to find one that could suit my needs whilst being fast and easy to use, the ones I found were command-line based, only taking a limited input with the inability to go back on, as such I've built this, a README Generator!

 With this open-source project, I hope to allow you to save as much time as it saved me, the benefits of this project are huge and here's why:

 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-Whilst this template has served my needs, it may not serve yours so I'll be continuing to work on this to make a more "Universal" and "Flexible" ReadME Generator in the future.
 Feel free to suggest changes by opening a new issue, or if you want to implement your own, feel free to fork this repo and create a pull request.

 ## Built With